Aishvariya-03/Aishvariya-03/README.md

 ### 🚀 Let's Connect:

-I'm always open to discussing cybersecurity, coding, or web development.
+I'm always open to discussing cybersecurity, coding, software or web development.
 Let's learn and grow together in the world of tech!